puregome/notebooks/README.md

 1. In a new month directory, run the script [get\_subreddit\_ids.py](https://github.com/puregome/scripts/blob/master/get_subreddit_py) to automatically retrieve the subreddits of the Dutch corona reddits
 2. Manually expand the list of ids of the subreddit [Megathread Coronavirus COVID-19 in Nederland](https://www.reddit.com/r/thenetherlands/search?q=Megathread+Coronavirus+COVID-19+in+Nederland&restrict_sr=on&sort=new&t=all)
-3. Run the script [coronamessagesnl.py](https://github.com/puregome/scripts/blob/master/coronamessagesnl.py) to automatically retrieve the posts in the found subreddits
+3. Run the script [coronamessagesnl.py](https://github.com/puregome/scripts/blob/master/coronamessagesnl.py) on the files `submissions_ids_*` to automatically retrieve the posts in the found subreddits
 4. Run the notebook [reddit.ipynb](reddit.ipynb) to get all the posts from the monthly `downloads` directory and store them in the directory `text`